Ergus/matrix-client-server-local/Readme.md

    The right approach involves using a thread pool and to deliver tasks.

+   A workaround if this becomes an issue could be to take a lock in the `parallel_transpose_` functions just before `std::thread::scope`, in order to assert that only one ``computation'' is creating threads at the time, but not blocking other operations like copy from/to memory.

 3. The stats are collected by thread-client not globally because I thing it is more useful in that way.

+4. This doesn't have a robust error handling on the server or client to manage peer disconnections.

 I spend about 2 days (Thursday: made it work, 1/2 Friday:
 Optimization, 1/2 Saturday: Readme, testing and optimizing a bit more)